Teriks/pake/docs/source/multitasking.rst

 When **collect_output** is **True** and their **silent** parameter is **False**, these functions will buffer all process output to a temporary file while the process is doing work.

-When the process finishes, theses functions will get a lock on :py:meth:`pake.TaskContext.io_lock` and write all their output to the task's IO incrementally.
+When the process finishes, theses functions will get a lock on :py:attr:`pake.TaskContext.io_lock` and write all their output to the task's IO incrementally.
 This way the sub-pakefile/process output will not get scrambled in with output from other things that are running concurrently.